Flushing & Locking Practices

 4. ADMINISTRATOR - Locking/Flushing

-CNSA recommends clinicians, patients and carers with appropriate, comprehensive education and deemed competent, can attend to flushing and locking practices which aim to prevent occlusions of Centrally Venous Access Devices for paediatric and adult patients with cancer (7,9,10,12,29,32,39,42,49,51,55,69-71).
+CNSA recommends clinicians, patients and carers with appropriate, comprehensive education and deemed competent, can attend to flushing and locking practices which aim to prevent occlusions of Central Venous Access Devices for paediatric and adult patients with cancer (7,9,10,12,29,32,39,42,49,51,55,69-71).

 CNSA recommends competency assessment post education is required (1,53,72,73).